-- Why do you think the game creators used the expression "taking it to the next level"? - The expression is broad and can mean several things - Everyone can have their own, different definition of - the term - The term is inclusive - The term is in - Etc. - What do you think "take it to the next level" might mean in practical terms? - Engaging in new intimate or sexual acts (e.g., kissing, sleeping over) - Have a first sexual experience(with or without penetration) - Have a sexual encounter that goes further than what has already been experienced with a partner - How do you think Fred feels when his boyfriend Elie texts that he wants to go "to the next level?" - Shy - Nervous - Excited - Unsure
+- The expression is broad and can mean several things - Everyone can have their own, different definition of the term - The term is inclusive - Etc.

+What do you think "take it to the next level" might mean in practical terms?

+- Engaging in new intimate or sexual acts (e.g., kissing, sleeping over) - Have a first sexual experience (with or without penetration) - Have a sexual encounter that goes further than what has already been experienced with a partner

+How do you think Fred feels when his boyfriend Elie texts that he wants to go "to the next level?"

+- Shy

+- Nervous

+- Excited

+- Unsure

 It is during adolescence that most young people experience their first sexual relations, usually with a romantic partner.
-These initial experiences follow a sequence that can vary and be spread out over time, but generally begin with kissing and fondling (the body and genitals), followed by oral-genital contact and sex with penetration1.
+These initial experiences follow a sequence that can vary and be spread out over time, but generally begin with kissing and fondling (the body and genitals), followed by oral-genital contact and sex with penetration.